-Prior to entering the legal profession, Bhoopen worked as a Health Care Assistant (HCA) in psychiatric settings in South Essex Partnership Trust (SEPT).
+Prior to entering the legal profession, Bhoopen worked as a Health Care Assistant (HCA) in psychiatric settings in South Essex Partnership Trust (SEPT now EPUT).
 During his time working for SEPT, he obtained practical experience of the Mental Health Care system in the NHS and developed an excellent understanding of the Mental Health Act 1983(as amended).